gdhineshkumar070-cloud/Univariate-Linear-Regression/README.md

 ```
 Program to develop to implement univariate Linear Regression to fit a straight line using least squares.

-Developed by : KABELAN G K
+Developed by :DHINESH KUMAR G
-Register no : 24900985
+Register no : 25011824
 ```
 ```
 import numpy as np